 Their range of ethical plus size clothing includes women’s tops, skirts, and dresses in cuts and patterns that are flirty and flattering for everyone.

-In true Mata Traders’ fashion, the Brea Wrap Dress is made of 100% satin cotton and is 100% mother friendly.
+In true Mata Traders’ fashion, pick up this Brea Wrap Dress made of 100% satin cotton and is 100% mother friendly.

 Mata Traders’ Ethical & Sustainability Practices